 Microglia: These are small cells hence their name but become much larger when activated by infection or inflammation.
 These are derived from the bone marrow and are cells of the immune system.
 They have several functions including acting as macrophages phagocytosing debris and fighting infection.

 Ependymal cells: These line the ventricles and have cilia on their surface which help direct the flow of CSF.
-They can give rise to rare tumours called ependymomas.
+They can give rise to rare tumour called ependymomas.

 Oligodendrocytes:These are responsible for myelination within the central nervous system.
 Myelination continues after birth and is not complete until teenage years.
 It is fundamental to allow axon conduction at faster speeds.
 Within the CNS one oligodendrocyte can myelinate 20-30 axons at one time.
 Within grey matter, there are many very short unmyelinated axonal fibres.